-An example of a cumulative effect would be when a stream is impacted by one project, such as a roadway improvement; and Cumulative Effects: Effect(s) caused by the proposed action(s) or project in combination with all other impacts in the past, present, and foreseeable future.
+An example of a cumulative effect would be when a stream is impacted by one project, such as a roadway improvement; and then is impacted again by another, such as an adjacent commercial development.

+Cumulative Effects:

+Effect(s) caused by the

+proposed action(s) or project

+in combination with all other

+impacts in the past, present,

+and foreseeable future.